imnotoriginal/biocontrol/README.md

 # Info

- A simple react.js app that allows you to control your biorhythms.
+ A React.js app that allows you to control your biorhythms.
 See it in action here: https://biocontrol.now.sh/

 # Technologies used in this project